Formations of the Soviet Army: Military districts

 Military districts (MDs) were under the direct control of the Ministry of Defence.
-They existed primarily to "train and mobilize troops so as to ensure a high level of combat readiness."
+They existed primarily to "train and mobilise troops so as to ensure a high level of combat readiness."
 Had a war broken out, many of the districts were likely slotted for service under one of the four existing TMOs at the time, with a fifth being contemplated if necessary.
 The Moscow, Volga and Urals Military Districts would have likely formed the Wartime Central Reserve.

 The most combat-ready formations within any MD would conduct operations in adjacent theatres under the direction of the appropriate TMO headquarters, while the MD itself would continue to form, equip, and train new military formations for subsequent service abroad while also maintaining domestic political and economic order and conducting local defence.

 Group of Forces

 These peacetime administrative units would provide support to between one and six fronts during wartime.
 Groups of forces in Eastern Europe included the Central Group of Forces (Czechoslovakia), the Group of Soviet Forces in Germany, the Northern Group of Forces (Poland), and the Southern Group of Forces (Balkans initially, then Hungary).